Quantum baryon number fluctuations in subsystems of a hot and dense relativistic gas of fermions

 The volume $V$ of the larger system $S_V$ is larger than the characteristic volume of the subsystem $S_a$.
 We derive a compact formula that defines quantum fluctuations of the baryon number operator in subsystems of a hot and dense relativistic gas.
 Then we apply this formula to get physical insights into situations expected in relativistic heavy-ion collisions.
 In the calculation we use the metric tensor with the signature $(+1,-1,-1,-1)$.
-Three-vectors are shown in bold font and a dot is used to denote the scalar product of both four and three-vectors, i.e., $a^{\mu}b_{\mu}=a\cdot b= a^0b^0-\boldsymbol{a}\cdot\boldsymbol{b}$.
+To denote the scalar product of both four and three-vectors a dot is used , i.e., $a^{\mu}b_{\mu}=a\cdot b= a^0b^0-\vec{a}\cdot\vec{b}$.

 The structure of the paper is organized as follows: We start with introducing the basic concepts and definitions in Sec.~\ref{sec:basic}, where we also derive the expression for baryon number density fluctuation.
 Subsequently, in Sec.~\ref{sec:thermo} we discuss the thermodynamic limit of baryon number density fluctuation.
 The numerical results of the baryon number density fluctuations are presented in Sec.~\ref{sec:numer}.
 Finally, in Sec.~\ref{sec:conc} we interpret and summarize our results.